zappatic/Spelunky2X64DbgPlugin/README.md

   - Spelunky2.dp64 (the actual plugin)
   - Spelunky2.json (the definition of the fields and classes)
   - Spelunky2Entities.txt (the list of all the entities)
+  - Spelunky2ParticleEmitters.txt (the list of all the particle emitters)
 - Launch x64dbg.exe again, and you should see a tab at the top right of the window called "Spelunky 2"

 By default, x64dbg enables a couple of standard/system breakpoints, which means that Spelunky will pause automatically when these breakpoints are hit.
 To disable these, open the Options > Preferences menu and uncheck "System Breakpoint, "Entry Breakpoint" and "TLS Callbacks".